Antelope Island State Park

 Living Room

 This room is in the oldest part of the house, built in the late 1840s.
 At that time, the ranch was the home of the tithing herds for the LDS Church.
-Furnishing in this room reflect Fielding Garr’s residence. the isolation of the Mormon settlements combined with the lack of local hardwood forced them to produce a unique style of furniture.
+Furnishing in this room reflects Fielding Garr’s residence.
+The isolation of the Mormon settlements combined with the lack of local hardwood forced them to produce a unique style of furniture.
 Simple lines and oversize members and joints are necessary for strength when working with the soft local pine.

 This living room filled social needs for Fielding Garr in the same way that the Harwards used the dining room and JoAnn Hunt used the kitchen.
-Later occupants at the ranch used this room as a master bedroom.South Bedroom
+Later occupants at the ranch used this room as a master bedroom.

-This room is also part of the original 1840s construction. without a heat source, most activity would have taken place in the living room.
+This room is also part of the original 1840s construction.
+Without a heat source, most activity would have taken place in the living room.
 The bed is almost as good as could be with a feather tick over rope “springs.”

 Middle Bedroom